vu3mmg/fabric-samples/README.md

  Then pull the testchainid channel  (System configuration ) Store the configuration into a json
  Now we have the configuration of two organizations

+ Make sure you have done npm install and running confitxlator

+ then run fabric-samples/balance-transfer]node pullconfig.js

+  pullconfig.js will pull the configuration from systemchannel named testchain id for balance transfer application

+  let us store this json output

+  Please see the file out.json  in the balance-transfer directory, which contains the pulled json

+  The file out.json is having  as structure similiar to one given below

+  We are interseted in extracting Org2MSP , so that we are sure that the syntax of new org details are correct .

+  channel_group": {
+  		"groups": {
+  			"Consortiums": {
+  				"groups": {
+  					"SampleConsortium": {
+  						"groups": {
+  							"Org1MSP": { },
+  							"Org2MSP": { },